Towards Interactive Reinforcement Learning with Intrinsic Feedback: Background

-Brain signals are the primary currency of a BCI pipeline.
-The entire BCI application hinges on being able to extract and detect brain signals that can be utilized by the application.
-Therefore, we provide a brief overview of different types of brain signals that will be relevant below.
+As shown in \figref{fig:signal-domains}, this captured electrical activity can be represented either in the time domain, frequency domain, or both (i.e, time-frequency domain).
+EEGs are characterized by their high temporal resolution but poor spatial resolution.
+High temporal resolution is desirable for most BCI applications as it allows for changes in neural activity to be captured at the level of milliseconds \citep{luck_erpbook_2014}.
+The next stage of pre-processing serves to filter and extract latent features associated with the desired brain signal of interest in order to increase the signal-to-noise ratio (SNR).
+To do so, two different methods are often employed: temporal filtering and feature extraction \citep{luck_erpbook_2014, lotte_tutorial_2014, lotte_bcisurvey_2018}.
+The last stage of classification consists of decoding informative brain signals from the general neural activity which is often done through employing various machine learning methods \citep{lotte_bcisurvey_2018, zhang_bcisurvey_2019, craik_bcisurvey_2019, yger_rgbcisurvey_2017}.

+While the BCI pipeline is highly modular, allowing for the introduction or removal of various different steps, the core of BCI pipeline revolves around the extraction and utilization of informative brain signals.
+Therefore, it is worth briefly exploring a few different types of brain signals that are could be pertinent to intrinsic feedback.

 Event-related potentials (ERPs) are transient brain signals characterized by their unique series of positive and negative peaks that are elicited due to changes over time in scalp-recorded voltage.
-Elicitation of ERPs can reflect sensory, cognitive, affective, or motor processes in response to either an internal or external stimulus \citep{luck_erpbook_2014}.
+Elicitation of ERPs can reflect sensory, cognitive, affective, or motor processes in response to either internal (e.g., emotional states) or external stimuli (e.g., perceiving an erroneous behavior) \citep{luck_erpbook_2014}.
 From a general perspective, ERPs can be seen as the brain's automatic response to a given stimulus or event.
-ERPs are composed of ERP components which are associated with certain neural processes.
+ERPs are composed of ERP components which are associated with cognitive processes.
 An ERP component is characterized by its positivity or negativity at a given point in time.
 However, this does not mean that there is a one-to-one relationship between ERP components and the observed polarity at a given point in time \citep{luck_erpbook_2014}.
-This is due to the fact that many known and unknown components are occurring at the same time.
-Thus, a combination of the components is always observed, rather than only the component of interest.
+As mentioned before, this is due to the fact that many known other components, artifacts, and various forms of noise are all occurring simultaneously.
+Thus, the observed component is always influenced by these other sources.